anantpanthri/grayscale/README.md

 # grayscale
-This program allows you to select files from your pc and turns it into grayscale.
+This program allows you to select pics from your pc and turns it into grayscale a balanced RGB VALUE.